-We began accepting applications for the Fall 2021 cohort in July 2020 and the application cycle will close on December 1, 2020.
-We will admit 36 students to our Class of 2024.
+The application cycle for the cohort that will bein in August 2022 opens in July 2021 and will close on January 1, 2022.
+We will admit 36 students to our Class of 2025.

 Wingate University uses the Occupational Therapy Centralized Application Service (OTCAS) for all applications to the occupational therapy program.
 Applications are reviewed on a rolling admissions process which means we review them as soon as we receive verification from OTCAS that the application is complete.

 Applicants to the Wingate University OTD program must meet the following admission requirements:

 - A baccalaureate degree from a regionally accredited institution must be completed before your cohort begins in August (official transcript required).

 - A minimum cumulative GPA of 3.0 with a “C” or better in all prerequisite courses.